TheJenos/JSRMI/README.md

 });
 ```

-## if you miss something or didn't work you can clone the module and run it as a example
+## If you miss something or didn't work, then you can clone it from github and run the test

 ## Built With